open-pay/slate/source/index_EN.md

 ]
 ```

-Returns a list of registered business or customer cards, if you want to narrow the result you can use filters.
+Returns a list of registered Merchant or customer cards, if you want to narrow the result you can use filters.

 ### Request
 You can search using the following parameters as filters.